 Willy Wonka and the Chocolate Factory has an...odd case.
 During the segment where everyone is trying to find the golden tickets, we're treated to a scene where some investors are shown a computer that is supposed to determine the location of the remaining tickets...only for it to refuse to tell because "that would be cheating".
 In this case, the usual roles are inverted; the computer, despite going against its programming, is acting as the more rational one.

 In Wolverine's own words, the Sentinels were created to kill mutants, but then moved on to anyone with the potential to breed more mutants, then anyone who tried to aid the mutants (insert WWII analogy here).
 The "very worst of humanity" are all that remain, ruling over the Sentinels.

-Zigzagged with the 70's Sentinels.
-Erik laces the prototypes with iron so he can control their movements and use them as weapons, but he can't really affect their programming.
+Zigzagged with the '70s Sentinels.
+Magneto laces the prototypes with iron so he can control their movements and use them as weapons, but he can't really affect their programming.
 One Sentinel tries to kill Erik when it gets the chance.